benweier/PresetCommand/README.md

 }
 ```

 This won't do much if you're already using the default settings but it gives you a simple template to follow to begin using Preset Command.
 It can do more than just themes and color schemes too!
 Anything you can set through a Sublime Text `.sublime-settings` file, even plugins like Package Control, Emmet, or Soda Theme can be set through Preset Command.
-Advanced presets can even run commands like `toggle_side_bar` and `toggle_minimap` in a single preset.

 # Usage

-`Preset Command: List Presets` from the command palette will list your currently enabled presets.
-Select one to activate or press <kbd>Esc</kbd> to cancel.
+`Preset Command: List Presets` to select a preset from the command palette.
 Default shortcut: <kbd>ctrl+f4</kbd> (Windows/Linux) <kbd>super+f4</kbd> (OSX).
 This command is only available if at least 1 preset is enabled.

-`Preset Command: Manage Presets` from the command palette will open your `Presets.sublime-settings` file for editing.
+`Preset Command: Manage Presets` to open your `Presets.sublime-settings` file for editing.
 This file contains an array of JSON objects as detailed below.

-`Preset Command: Enable Preset` from the command palette will list your currently *disabled* presets.
+`Preset Command: Enable Preset` to list your currently *disabled* presets.
 Select one to enable it for use in the `List Presets` command.
 This command is only available if at least 1 preset is already disabled.

-`Preset Command: Disable Preset` from the command palette will list your currently *enabled* presets.
+`Preset Command: Disable Preset` to list your currently *enabled* presets.
 Select one to disable it from the `List Presets` command.
 This command is only available if at least 1 preset is enabled.

 # Preset Structure